 As with all national parks, the National Park Service has a set of pages about Lassen National Park in general.
 It also has several pages devoted specifically to the Park's geology.

 The US National Parks Net is a private organization dedicated to providing thorough and complete information about all US national parks.
 It includes a section about Lassen National Park.

-The United States Geological Survey maintains a page-full of links to USGS pages about Lassen Park.
+The United States Geological Survey maintains a page about Lassen Park.